 Bronchial carcinoid tumours are carcinoid tumours primarily occurring in relation to a bronchus.
 They were previously incorrectly termed as bronchial adenomas.
 They usually occur in association with a segmental or larger bronchus.

 Typically affects patients from 3rd to 7th decades...

-The bronchial cut off sign refers to the abrupt truncation of a bronchus from obstruction, which may be due to cancer, mucous plugging, trauma or foreign bodies.
+The bronchial cut-off sign refers to the abrupt truncation of a bronchus from obstruction, which may be due to cancer, mucus plugging, trauma or foreign bodies.
 Typically, there is associated distal lobar collapse.

-They can be relatively common on CT studies.
-They can be more common and more widespread in smokers 2 but can also present in non smokers.
-There may be slightly increase male predilect...
+They are relatively common on CT studies.
+They are more common and more widespread in smokers 2 but can also present in non-smokers.
+There may be a slightly increased male predilection ...